capital-G/supercollider-wiki/Installing-SuperCollider-on-Ubuntu-systems.md

     sudo apt-get update
     sudo apt-get install supercollider

+When you are presented with a screen asking you if you would like to enable realtime access priority, choose 'Yes'.

 ### Checking the installation worked
 First, open the SuperCollider IDE by searching for and running 'SuperCollider IDE'.
 The IDE should open and give you three main panes:
 * a large blank text window